Janeyin600/WaterBot/README.md

 # WaterBot
-Beta version
+Beta Version

-written by Jane Yin
+Written by Jane Yin
 # A python script that provides a quick testing of the bulk properties for batch of new water models